-Thailand is the travel hub of Southeast Asia and the majority of people coming into the region fly into Bangkok.
-With its lush jungles, famed beaches, world-class diving, amazing food, friendly and cheap prices, Thailand has turned out to be my favorite country I’ve visited so far!
+Enjoy a virtual tour of Thailand the travel hub of Southeast Asia and the majority of people coming into the region fly into Bangkok.
+With its lush jungles, famed beaches, world-class diving, amazing food, friendly and cheap prices, Thailand has turned out to be my favourite country I’ve visited so far!
 I first came to Thailand in 2016 and travelled around Phuket, Phi Phi, Krabi and fell in love with the place, especially the Islands.
-I was determined to return to explore more and in 2018 I am doing just that, this time starting in Bangkok and travelling North.
+I was determined to return to explore more and in 2018 I am doing just that, this time starting in Bangkok and travelling North to Chiang Mai.
 It’s an easy country to travel and you can meet a lot of other people there.
 You’re never alone!
 Thais are always smiling, pleasant, humble and patient people who laugh easily, speak softly, are slow to anger, and never try to cause anyone to lose face.
 Thais are very proud of their cultural heritage and enjoy talking about it with visitors.
 Thais are proud that they have never been ruled by a Western power.
 The country is a great destination on the backpacking trail, everything you need is convenient and easy.
 There are still many off the beaten paths and destinations away from the tourist crowds and the heightened prices they bring.
 Overall, I think Thailand speaks for itself.
 If when you hear the name, you think beaches, beauty, jungles, and food.
 Your thoughts would be spot on.

 Thailand is very cheap, though the north is far cheaper than Bangkok and the southern islands.
 In Bangkok I found a hotel room for 550 THB (£12.50) a night, whereas in Chiang Mai i found a whole airbnb house to sleep 8 with a private pool for 2400 THB (£54) a night (that’s less than £7 a night each).
 If your travelling with a group splitting the bill makes this by far the cheapest most cost effective way.
 Airbnb is also growing in Thailand and a good amount of cities have a nice selection.
 My most uncomfortable experience was in a Koh Lanta Hostel, It was basically a shed with a wooden bed, pillow and an old school fan.
 To be fair it was only 130 THB (£3) a night, so it proves you get what you pay for.
 On the islands or for a nicer room with air-conditioner, expect to pay 600 THB (£14) and up per night.
 Hotels start at around 1,350 THB (£30) per night and go up from there.
 Big resorts on the islands start at 1,700 THB (£38) per night for a bungalow on the beach.